Golden Heaven Group Holdings L - GuruFocus.com

-NANPING, China, April 12, 2023 (GLOBE NEWSWIRE) -- Golden Heaven Group Holdings Ltd. (the “Company” or “Golden Heaven”), an amusement park operator in China, has announced today the pricing of its initial public offering (the “Offering”) of 1,750,000 ordinary shares at a public offering price of US$4.00 per ordinary share.
-The gross proceeds of the Offering are expected to be approximately US$7 million before deducting underwriting discounts, commissions and offering expenses.
-The ordinary shares are expected to begin trading on the Nasdaq Capital Market on April 12, 2023 under the symbol “GDHG.”
-The offering is expected to close on April 14, 2023, subject to satisfaction of customary closing conditions.
+NANPING, China, April 14, 2023 (GLOBE NEWSWIRE) -- Golden Heaven Group Holdings Ltd. (the “Company” or “Golden Heaven”) ( GDHG), an amusement park operator in China, has announced today the closing of its initial public offering (the “Offering”) of 1,750,000 ordinary shares at a public offering price of US$4.00 per ordinary share.
+The gross proceeds of the Offering were approximately US$7 million before deducting underwriting discounts, commissions and offering expenses.
+The ordinary shares began trading on the Nasdaq Capital Market on April 12, 2023 under the symbol “GDHG.”

 Net proceeds from the Offering will be used for expanding Golden Heaven’s market share by constructing new amusement parks and by acquiring or investing in businesses engaged in amusement park development; upgrading existing amusement parks, software and systems; improving internal controls; increasing brand recognition through marketing and promotional activities; working capital purposes; increasing employees’ compensation and benefit packages, and investing in job training; and emergency funds to be used when needed.

-The Offering is being conducted on a firm commitment basis.
+The Offering was conducted on a firm commitment basis.
 Revere Securities LLC and R.F.
-Lafferty & Co., Inc. (the “Underwriters”) are acting as joint book-runners for the Offering.
-Hunter Taubman Fischer & Li LLC is acting as counsel to the Company, and The Crone Law Group P.C. is acting as counsel to the Underwriters in connection with the Offering.
+Lafferty & Co., Inc. (the “Underwriters”) acted as joint book-runners for the Offering.
+Hunter Taubman Fischer & Li LLC acted as counsel to the Company, and The Crone Law Group P.C. acted as counsel to the Underwriters in connection with the Offering.

 About Golden Heaven Group Holdings Ltd.